rajanJain1991/adidas-client/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+## Instruction to access all the functionality on web application

+--Search the product through a search bar and either enter or click on search icon.

+--To Add product to the wishlist click on the icon in the right corner of the product tile.

+--To see all the product in wishlist click on the menu on the header.

+--To remove items in wishlist click on close icon in right top corner.

+--To go back to the search page click on the adidas logo.

 ## License & copyright

 MIT License